 Aura is slightly more expensive than its competitors if you’re using it exclusively for parental controls.
 Its starting monthly price is $8.25/mo (billed annually).
 Both Bark and Qustodio are a few dollars cheaper, with Bark starting at $5.00/mo and Qustodio starting at $4.58/mo (billed annually).

-If you’re including it as part of an identity theft protection plan, however, it’s on par with competitors.
-Other identity theft protection services offer some parental controls, like Norton Family, which can be bundled into Norton 360 for similar monthly costs.
-While none of these tend to be as robust as services geared specifically toward parental controls, they’re all worth using if identity theft protection is your ultimate goal.
+If you’re including it as part of an identity theft protection plan, however, it’s comparable to competitors.
+Other identity theft protection services offer parental control apps, such as Norton Family, which can be bundled with Norton 360 for similar monthly costs.

 Aura Parental Controls features